-- Helps Identify & Mitigate Threats: Cyber risk quantification is a process that helps identify the number of potential threats within an organization.
+- Helps Identify & Mitigate Threats: Quantification is a process that helps identify the number of potential threats within an organization.
 It helps determine what the company needs to do to prevent a cyber attack.

-- Provides Information for Basing Decisions: The cyber risk quantification process allows the creation of an actionable and detailed plan for organizations to make informed decisions about protecting themselves from cyberattacks.
+- Provides Information for Basing Decisions: The quantification process allows the creation of an actionable and detailed plan for organizations to make informed decisions about protecting themselves from cyberattacks.

 - Helps Identify the Need for Resources: Companies can use the cyber risk quantification process results to determine what resources are required to reduce or eliminate current organizational threats and vulnerabilities.

-- Risk Management Decision: After a cyber risk quantification process, one can better understand their current security posture and related cyber risks to well-informed decisions about reducing this risk.
+- Risk Management Decision: After a quantification process, one can better understand their current security posture and related cyber risks to well-informed decisions about reducing this risk.

-- Automating the Process: Can automate cyber risk quantification to save time and labour.
-It means that technicians will not have to spend time performing cyber risk quantification on each piece of information technology equipment.
+- Automating the Process: Can automate quantification to save time and labor.
+It means that technicians will not have to spend time performing quantification on each piece of information technology equipment.

-- Cost-Effective: The overall cost of implementing cyber risk quantification will not be much more than processing a security vulnerability assessment.
+- Cost-Effective: The overall cost of implementing quantification will not be much more than processing a security vulnerability assessment.